 - 1.1 The Housing, Homelessness and Rough Sleeping Strategy 2019-2024 sets out the council's plans to tackle homelessness, rough sleeping and a range of other housing-related challenges over the next five years in Lichfield District from 2019 to 2024.
 It provides a position statement that sets out the council's strategic priorities and objectives across all housing tenures.
-The strategy reflects on performance and achievements since the last strategies were published, examines the housing and homelessness challenges that we face in the district and explains how the council and its partners will address these challenges through three priorities for action: - Enable people to live in good quality homes that are suitable for their needs - Increase housing choice to meet the need of current and future residents - Prevent or relieve all forms of homelessness including rough sleeping - 1.2 The homelessness and rough sleeping section of this strategy was approved by Cabinet on 3rd December 2019 and this is the wider strategy incorporating all housing issues.
-For the first time, the housing strategy and the homelessness strategy have been combined into one document.
+The strategy reflects on performance and achievements since the last strategies were published, examines the housing and homelessness challenges that we face in the district and explains how the council and its partners will address these challenges through three priorities for action: - Enable people to live in good quality homes that are suitable for their needs - Increase housing choice to meet the need of current and future residents - Prevent or relieve all forms of homelessness including rough sleeping - For the first time, the housing strategy and the homelessness strategy have been combined into one 1.2 document.
 In addition to saving resources, our combined approach means that homelessness and rough sleeping are not seen in isolation but within a wider framework, which covers the causes of and solutions to challenges such as access to affordable and suitable accommodation and the provision of and access to support and housing for vulnerable households.
 This approach will ensure that the council takes a comprehensive and joined up approach to all matters relating to housing, homelessness and rough sleeping. - 1.3 The Housing, Homelessness and Rough Sleeping Strategy 2019-2024 is attached at Appendix 1.
-The detailed evidence base the Homelessness Review, additional housing information and action plan is contained in Annexes A-E. - 1.4 In order to be able to respond flexibly to the changing impacts of the Covid 19 pandemic, it is also proposed to delegate powers to the Cabinet Member for Communities and Housing and Head of Regulatory Services, Housing and Wellbeing to review the strategy after one year and amend the strategy and action plan accordingly.
+The detailed evidence base - the Homelessness Review, additional housing information and action plan is contained in Annexes A-E. - 1.4 To be able to respond flexibly to the changing impacts of the Covid 19 pandemic, Cabinet approved to delegate powers to the Cabinet Member and Head of Regulatory Services, Housing and Wellbeing to review the strategy after one year and amend the strategy and action plan accordingly.